sinCodes11/hello-world-/README.md

 # hello-world-
-My birth into this new shit
+My birth into this new ish
+im here to learn how to become the steph curry of coding